JetenderG/AutoFlipperSite/README.md

 A simplified version of the popular website AutoTrader.
 The site allows user to search for vehicles, add vehicles , and create a account.

-Requirments
+Requirements
 -----

 You'll need four things in order for the site to work.

 *node.js*

-A run time enviroment that allows to use of javasccript code outside the browser.
+A run time environment that allows to use of javascript code outside the browser.

 > you can download the installer  at https://nodejs.org/en/